In theory, carbon offsets facilitate low-cost emissions reductions. In practice, they’ve done anything but.

 Why, and how, offsets have proven hard to evaluate and easy to game.

-Offsets were a major feature of the Waxman-Markey cap-and-trade bill that passed the House in 2009 and of parallel Senate proposals in 2010.
-They were packaged into those bills as “cost control” measures to moderate energy price rises from steadily tightening the cap on CO2 emission permits.
-Offsets clearly appealed to both polluters and potential recipients of offset funding, in effect providing political “grease” to smooth passage.
-But in 2008, a year before Waxman-Markey came to a vote, close analysis suggested that many intended offset projects wouldn’t result in real emissions reductions.
-This raised concerns that a large supply of unverifiable offsets would overwhelm the emissions certainty claimed for cap-and-trade.
+Offsets were a major feature of the Waxman-Markey cap-and-trade bill that passed the House in 2009, and parallel Senate proposals in 2010.
+They were packaged into those bills as “cost control” measures to moderate the rise in energy price from steadily tightening the cap on CO2 emission permits.
+Offsets appealed to both polluters and potential recipients of offset funding, in effect providing political “grease” to smooth passage.
+But in 2008, a year before Waxman-Markey came to a vote, close analysis suggested that many intended offset projects wouldn’t actually result in emissions reductions.
+This raised concerns that a large supply of unverifiable offsets would undermine the emissions certainty claimed for cap-and-trade.

 Later in 2008, the nonpartisan Government Accountability Office assessed the EU’s offset program under its Emissions Trading System.
 GAO found that over-allocation of allowances and offsets had resulted in “a price collapse.”
 As a result, Phase I of the ETS had “uncertain” effects on emissions in the capped countries while funding offsets of doubtful value, though GAO did hold out hope that reforms could make the system work.